Braiding properties of worldline configurations in hardcore lattice bosons: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Lorenza Viola and Vittorio Penna for fruitful discussions.
-F.L. and B.C.S. thank Alejandra Rosselli, Ben Roque and Brett Laramee for useful suggestions on local measurements of STR phases.
+The authors wish to thank Vittorio Penna for fruitful discussions.
 W.W. thanks Anne E. B. Nielsen and Yi Li for motivation on considering topological properties of worldline configurations.
+The computing for this project was performed with the High Performance Computing Cluster at Clark University.